KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 1.4.2 Common Files
 ==================

 Now, that we have set up the project and source file.
-We will create a few files in a ``/Common`` directory in the *workspace* folder.
+We will create a ``/Common`` folder with in the *workspace* directory.
+In that folder, we will add the following files.
 Below are all the files available to download:

 DebugOutput
 -----------